 Pioneers are mission entrepreneurs who have the stirrings to go beyond existing church communities to engage in life and ministry with people, fostering fresh expressions of church that connect with those uncomfortable or unfamiliar with the inherited church.

-Fresh Expressions Pioneer Communities are a one-year, part-time, learning community designed to:
+Fresh Expressions Pioneer Communities are a six-month, part-time, learning community designed to:

 - Assist teams who want to launch fresh expressions of church